fatihemre01/vr_website/README.md

-_Note:_ Make sure you have docker engine installed on your machine (https://docs.docker.com/engine/install/ubuntu/)
+_Note:_ Make sure you have docker engine installed on your machine.
+If not, install it => https://docs.docker.com/engine/install/ubuntu/

 **The steps to run the project properly:**